joolstorrentecalo/gitlab-foss/doc/integration/google_cloud_iam.md

 - The Google Cloud CLI must be [installed and authenticated](https://cloud.google.com/sdk/docs/install) with Google Cloud.
 - You must have the [permissions](https://cloud.google.com/iam/docs/manage-workload-identity-pools-providers#required-roles)
-  to manage Workload Identity Federation in Google Cloud.
+  to manage workload identity federation in Google Cloud.

 1. Create a workload identity pool with the following command.
 Replace these
    values: